ENWIN Joins GridSmartCity® Cooperative

 This more formal arrangement will allow all participating utilities to undertake a fuller spectrum of cooperative ventures, offering smarter and more efficient choices for their businesses, and ultimately their customers.

-ENWIN invites you to explore the GridSmartCity web site at www.gridsmartcity.com
+ENWIN invites you to visit the GridSmartCity website.

 About ENWIN Utilities Ltd. (ENWIN): ENWIN is a licensed electricity distribution company, serving customers in the City of Windsor.
 ENWIN is also is the licensed water system operator for the water system owned by Windsor Utilities Commission.
 ENWIN works with Windsor to provide a safe, reliable source of electricity and water for our community.